platformsh/platformsh-docs/docs/src/configuration/app/app-reference.md

 If a new job is triggered while another is running, the new job is paused until the other completes.
 To minimize conflicts, a random offset is applied to all triggers.
 The offset is a random number of seconds up to 5 minutes or the cron frequency, whichever is smaller.
+Crons are also paused while activities such as [backups](../../dedicated/overview/backups.md) are running.
+The crons are queued to run after the other activity finishes.

 If an application defines both a `web` instance and `worker` instances, cron jobs run only on the `web` instance.